MASILab/pyPheWAS/docs/phewas_tools.rst

 Generate a subject x PheCode feature matrix from ICD data.

-Maps ICD-9 and ICD-10 codes from the phenotype file to their corresponding PheCodes, then aggregates PheCode data across each subject according to the chosen :ref:`Regression Type`.
+Maps ICD-9 and ICD-10 codes from the phenotype file to their corresponding PheCodes, then aggregates PheCode data across each subject according to the chosen ``reg_type``.
+(Regression types are described in :ref:`Phenotype Aggregation`.)
-This is saved as a 3xNxP feature matrix, where N = number of subjects and P = number of PheCodes.
+This is saved as an NxP feature matrix, where N = number of subjects and P = number of PheCodes.

+The ICD-9 map currently being used is `version 1.2 <https://phewascatalog.org/phecodes>`_ and the ICD-10 map is `version 1.2beta <https://phewascatalog.org/phecodes_icd10>`_.

 Required Arguments:
  * ``--phenotype``: 	Name of the phenotype file